sstromw/dice/README.md

 chance.
 Things might start to crunch a little if you use `1000(g(0.0001))`.

 The Poisson distribution is denoted `Pois(L)` for positive parameter `L`.
 This has no analog to physical dice.
+For numerical stability, this isn't actually implemented.